ARayane24/ai-model-deploy-server/README.md

 A **FastAPI**-powered backend that allows users to:

-* 🔼 Upload machine learning models (e.g., `scikit-learn` `.pkl`, `TensorFlow`, `PyTorch`, `ONNX`)
+* 🔼 Upload machine learning models (`.pkl`, `.onnx`, `.pt`, etc.)
-* 🤖 Run inference on uploaded models
+* 🤖 Run inference with optional result persistence to a PostgreSQL database
-* ❌ Delete stored models and associated metadata
+* ❌ Delete models and all related metadata and results
-* 🧾 Manage and persist model metadata
+* 🧾 Manage and query saved inference results
+* 📦 Manage models via file system and database

 ---

 ## 🚀 Features

-* Supports multiple ML frameworks: `scikit-learn`, `TensorFlow`, `PyTorch`, `ONNX`, and generic pickled models
+* 🔧 Multi-framework support: `scikit-learn`, `TensorFlow`, `PyTorch`, `ONNX`, and generic `pickle`
-* Perform predictions via JSON API
+* 📤 Upload models and save their metadata
-* Dynamically load and unload models at runtime
+* 🔎 Query and filter saved models by name, description, or tag
-* Metadata handling for framework, input/output types
+* 🧠 Perform inference on uploaded models
+* 💾 Optionally save inference results to the database
+* 📥 Retrieve all saved results via an API
-* Clean separation of models and metadata in the file system
+* 🧼 Clean deletion of models and associated results from disk and database

 ---

 ## 🧰 Requirements

 * Python 3.11
+* PostgreSQL (for persistent result storage)
-* Dependencies from `requirements.txt`
+* Dependencies in `requirements.txt`

-Or, for containerized usage:
+Optional:

 * Docker